olebole/irafdoc/doc/rv.rvidlines.rst

   </pre>
   <p>
   of the individual lines.
-The default weights are always one but a different weight may be entered with the <tt>'u'</tt> key.
+The default weights are always one but a different weight may be entered with the <span style="font-family: monospace;">'u'</span> key.
 The average redshift is converted to a Cz velocity (redshift times the speed of light) and corrected to a heliocentric frame if possible.
   </p>
   <p>
   The heliocentric correction requires observatory and observation information.
-  The observatory is determined either from the OBSERVAT keyword in the image header or by the <tt>"rv.observatory"</tt> package parameter.
+  The observatory is determined either from the OBSERVAT keyword in the image header or by the <span style="font-family: monospace;">"rv.observatory"</span> package parameter.
 For a discussion of how an observatory is defined and used see the help for <b>observatory</b>.
 In addition to the observatory the right ascension, declination, coordinate epoch, and date and time of the